JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 Replacing a vehicle's mesh can be done within the Unreal Engine Editor an modifying `settings.json`

-Adding simple functionalities (e.g. the spin motion of additional propellers) requires to edit AirSim's plugin source and re-build an environment
+Adding functionalities (e.g. the spin of additional propellers) requires to edit AirSim's plugin source and re-build the environment

 The simplest way to do so is by using the Blocks environment located in `~/AirSim/Unreal/Environments/Blocks/`